Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The L2 Word Size used by LoRaWAN is 1 byte (8 bits).
 The SCHC fragmentation over LoRaWAN uses the ACK-on-Error mode for uplink fragmentation and Ack-Always mode for downlink fragmentation.
-A LoRaWAN end-device cannot support simultaneous interleaved fragmentation sessions in the same direction (uplink or downlink).
+A LoRaWAN device cannot support simultaneous interleaved fragmentation sessions in the same direction (uplink or downlink).

 The fragmentation parameters are different for uplink and downlink